NexPlayer/Android-SDK/advanced.md

 #### void onStateChanged (NexPlayer mp, int pre, int now)

-`NexPlayer`’s state has been changed.
+NexPlayer’s state has been changed.

-This method is called when `NexPlayer`’s state has been changed but it does not mean that the changing operation has completed.
+This method is called when NexPlayer’s state has been changed but it does not mean that the changing operation has completed.
 Therefore, the next operation can be carried out only after the event *onAsyncCmdComplete* is received, not when this event,*onStateChanged*, is called.